yoshitomo-matsubara/torchdistill/configs/official/ilsvrc2012/yoshitomo-matsubara/rrpr2020/README.md

     -test_only
 ```

-#### L2 (CSE + L2)
+#### L2 (CE + L2)
 ```
 python3 examples/torchvision/image_classification.py \
-    --config configs/official/ilsvrc2012/yoshitomo-matsubara/rrpr2020/cse_l2-resnet18_from_resnet34.yaml \
+    --config configs/official/ilsvrc2012/yoshitomo-matsubara/rrpr2020/ce_l2-resnet18_from_resnet34.yaml \
     -test_only
 ```

 #### PAD-L2 (2nd stage)
-Note that you first need to train a model with L2 (CSE + L2), and load the ckpt file designated in the following yaml file.
+Note that you first need to train a model with L2 (CE + L2), and load the ckpt file designated in the following yaml file.
 i.e., PAD-L2 is a two-stage training method.

 ```